 Many people express the wish to die at home but difficult circumstances can sometimes lead to admission to hospital or other places of care.
-This can cause distress to both patients and carers.
-Hospice at Home endeavour to provide as much nursing support as possible, especially in the last few days of the patient’s life, to avoid unwanted admission.
+This can cause distress to both patients and their family members/carers.
+Hospice at Home endeavours to provide as much nursing care as possible, especially in the last few days of a patient’s life, to support them in their wish to be cared for at home and prevent unwanted admission.

-- By supporting family members and carers to continue to care for the patient.
+- By supporting family members/carers to continue to care for the patient.

-- By providing nursing care at the end of life
+- By providing nursing care at end of life.

-Nursing care is delivered by Registered Nurses, Assistant Practitioners, Health Care Assistants and Volunteers.
+Nursing care is delivered by Registered Nurses, Healthcare Assistants and trained volunteers.